-- 9.64.4 The responsibilities of the Tier III Rapid Response Team (RRT) include but are not limited to: - 9.64.4.1 Stabilizing crisis situations for student and professional educators; - 9.64.4.2 Determining what existing personnel in the District and in the building can do to meet the support needs of students and professional educators identified by the team to support Tier 1.
-H. III Behavioral Support; and - 9.64.4.3 Determining when additional personnel and/or resources are needed to meet the support needs of students and professional educators identified by the team as follows: - A. Unless the ISST it is determined that support is not longer needed; RRT team staff will continue support of the student as a behavior plan is finalized and staff receive training through modeling on how to implement the determined plan. a Minimum of 3 weeks (or 15 continuous work days, whichever is longer) that includes all of the following supports: - 1.
-Weekly meetings with the RRT as well as all adults supporting the student in the form of an Individual Student Support Team (ISST) assembled for the student.

-2. Week 1: Additional behavior support personnel will provide 1:1 support in all student learning areas throughout the student's school day to ensure safety as well as to collect Antecedent/Behavior/Consequence (ABC) data.
-RRT members will also conduct teacher interview/s and will support the collection of any additional information & the completion of the first iteration of the student-centered Tier III function based behavior support plan along with the ISST.

-3. Week 2: Continuation of Week 1 with the addition of plan refinement and future planning.

-4. Week 3: Evaluation of Next Steps:
+- 9.1.2.1 Stabilizing crisis situations for student and professional educators; - 9.1.2.2 Determining what existing personnel in the District and in the building can do to meet the support needs of students and professional educators identified by the team to support Tier III Behavioral Support; and - 9.1.2.3 Determining when additional personnel and/or resources are needed to meet the support needs of students and professional educators identified by the team as follows: - A. Unless the ISST professional educators and the RRT (s) working with the student determines-the support is no longer needed; RRT Tier_HH_staff will continue support of the student as a behavior/support plan is finalized and staff receive training through modeling on how to implement the determined plan.
+A M minimum of 3 weeks (or 15 continuous work days, whichever is longer) that includes all of the following supports will be utilized: - 1.
+Weekly meetings with the RRT as well as all adults supporting the student in the form of an Individual Student Support Team (ISST) assembled for the student. - 2.
+Week 1: Additional behavior support personnel will provide 1:1 support in all student learning areas throughout the student's school day to ensure safety as well as to collect Antecedent/Behavior/Consequence (ABC) data.
+RRT members will also conduct teacher interview/s and will support the collection of any additional information & the completion of the first iteration of the student-centered Tier III function-based behavior support plan along with the ISST. - 3.
+Week 2: Continuation of Week 1 with the addition of plan refinement and future planning. - 4.
+Week 3: Evaluation of Next Steps: